WADA appeals decision that cleared world No. 1 tennis player Jannik Sinner after he tested positive for a banned substance - KESQ

 Sinner, 23, has so far avoided suspension from competition since the International Tennis Integrity Agency (ITIA) announced in August that he wasn’t at fault despite testing positive for Clostebol, an anabolic steroid.
 Two samples collected eight days apart at Indian Wells in March showed low levels of the drug.

 In a statement posted on social media in August, Sinner said the positive tests stemmed from “inadvertent contamination of Clostebol” through treatment from his physiotherapist.
-The 2024 Australian Open winner also said that his physio had been applying an over-the-counter spray to their own skin – not on Sinner – to treat a small wound.
+The two-time grand slam winner also said that his physio had been applying an over-the-counter spray to their own skin – not on Sinner – to treat a small wound.

 “His fitness trainer purchased a product, easily available over the counter in any Italian pharmacy, which he gave to Jannik’s physiotherapist to care for a cut on the physiotherapist’s finger,” Sinner’s statement said.